 Together with parents, clergy and school staff, St John the Baptist is committed to offering students in the Maitland region access to schools in which their faith can be nurtured in outstanding learning environments.
 We seek to assist young people to realise their full potential, taking into account their unique spiritual, intellectual, physical and social needs.

 The greater part of diocesan schools’ funding comes from State and Commonwealth government grants, but the commitment and continuing financial contribution of parents and parish communities is still essential to fill the gap between the funds provided by government and the actual cost of running our schools.
 School fees are comprised of three components – Diocesan tuition fees, individual school resource and service fees and Diocesan Family School Building Levy (DFSBL).

 School fees are an integral part of our Catholic school system and parents are required to sign a fee agreement commitment form on enrolment.
 Fee arrangements may be considered in extenuating circumstances and in consultation with the principal.
-The annual fees are divided equally across three terms.
+The annual fees are billed and sent out in Term 1.